shubham-pathak1/shubham-pathak1/README.md

 Hey, I'm Shubham 👋
-I’m a front-end developer who enjoys building clean, user-friendly websites and apps.
-I work with HTML, CSS, Vanilla JS, React.js, Next.js, and Flask.
-As a Linux enthusiast, I spend time tweaking my setup and exploring open-source tools.
-I like making things that are simple, functional, and look good.
+I’m a front-end developer who builds clean, user-friendly websites and apps.
+I work with HTML, CSS, Vanilla JS, React.js, Next.js, and Flask, and I’m a Linux enthusiast who enjoys tinkering with open-source tools.
+My focus is on creating things that are simple, functional, and easy to use.

-🛠️ What I Do

-Build websites with HTML, CSS, and JavaScript.
-Create apps using React.js and Next.js.
-Use Flask for small backend projects.
-Mess around with Linux to make my workflow smoother.
-Focus on designs that are easy to use and visually clear.

 🌟 Projects
 BikeVault 🏍️
-A website for bike lovers to check specs, on-road prices by city, and nearby showroom locations.
-Built with React.js and Next.js for a fast, straightforward experience.
+A website for bike enthusiasts to look up bike specs, on-road prices in their city, and nearby showroom locations.
+Designed to be fast and straightforward.
 Krishi Sangam 🌾
-A platform for contract-based farming, connecting farmers and businesses.
-It has a dashboard, supports English and Gujarati, and tracks transactions.
-Made with React.js and Flask.
+A platform connecting farmers with businesses for contract-based farming.
+Includes a dashboard, English/Gujarati language options, and transaction tracking.

 📫 Reach Me